-Each company is a unique business that may call for several policies and procedures that need to be properly followed by employees.
-As your business grows, organizational success will depend on what management and operational systems are already in place and if they have been developed correctly.
+Each company is a unique business that may call for HR policy development and procedures that need to be properly followed by employees.
+As your business grows, organizational success will depend on what management and operational policies are already in place and if they have been developed correctly.

 Some policies and procedures you want to be sure your company has in place are handbooks, employment practices, sexual harassment, drug free workplace, confidentiality and trade secrets, Intranet communication, and background checks.

 It’s especially important to keep all polices including program, rules and procedure guidelines up-to-date, confirming any changes are conversed clearly to all employees right away.